Cycling

 A Unique Cycling Adventure through the Regions of Sherbrooke, the Coaticook Valley, and Memphremagog

-Now is the perfect time to set off on a cycling adventure and discover the stunning landscapes of the Eastern Townships.
-This 3-day, 2-night circuit will take you through Sherbrooke, Coaticook, and Memphremagog over a 237 km route.
-You’ll follow many waterways, including the Magog, Saint-François, Coaticook, and aux Cerises rivers, as well as the beautiful Massawippi and Memphremagog lakes.
-Beyond its unique scenery, this itinerary also showcases the region’s rich Anglo-Saxon heritage.
+It’s the perfect time to set off on a cycling adventure and discover the magnificent landscapes of the Eastern Townships.
+This 3-day, 2-night route (with a 4-day, 3-night option!) takes you through the Sherbrooke, Coaticook, and Memphrémagog areas along a 237 km journey.
+Along the way, you’ll follow several waterways—including the Magog, Saint-François, Coaticook, and aux Cerises rivers—as well as the stunning Massawippi and Memphrémagog lakes.
+Beyond its unique views, this itinerary also highlights the region’s rich Anglo-Saxon heritage.

 Follow the route tested and approved by Dominick Ménard: